USharp/mini-Engine/README.md

 ```
 There are already more lines here, but the purpose of what you are reading is to explain it to you.
 ### engine.is_running()
 Returns us the value True or False.
-From the name, it is not difficult to guess that it tells you whether the engine is running.
+From the name it is not difficult to guess that it tells you whether the engine is running.
 >Or maybe it is not?

 Unless the user closes the window.